Sammy Morgan (footballer)

 Samuel John Morgan (born 3 December 1946) is a Northern Irish former football player and coach.

 Moving from non-League Gorleston to Port Vale in 1970, the young forward picked up the club's Player of the Year award 1972, before winning a move to Aston Villa the following year.
 Villa won promotion out of the Second Division in 1974–75.
-However, he was never a first-team regular and was sold on to Brighton & Hove Albion later in 1975.
+However, he was never a first-team regular and was sold to Brighton & Hove Albion later in 1975.
 Helping Brighton to promotion out of the Third Division in 1976–77, following this success, he moved on to Cambridge United.
 With United, he won promotion out of the third tier for a second successive season before moving on to Sparta Rotterdam in the Netherlands.
 In 1979, he transferred to FC Groningen, helping them to the Eerste Divisie title in 1979–80.
 He then returned to his native Gorleston, who he later managed.

 Between 1972 and 1978, he won 18 caps for Northern Ireland and scored three goals at the international level.
 These goals came against Spain, Cyprus, and Norway.
 After his retirement, he worked behind the scenes at various Football League clubs.